LuighiV/automate-insert-image/setup/README.md

 The procedure to package the msi with the language database requires of the Windows SDK that can be downloaded from https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/.

-In the project I included the script WiSubStg.vb under tools folder, grabbed from the SDK repository.
+In the project, I included the script WiSubStg.vb under tools folder, grabbed from the SDK repository.